bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 plan parameters before the plans are submitted to the server.
 For details on plan parameter validation see :ref:`plan_validation`.
-Client applications may also use items such as text descriptions, type annotations, default values and ranges for generating or annotating user interfaces (e.g.
-GUI forms for plan parameters).
+Client applications may also use items such as text descriptions, type annotations, default values and ranges for generating or annotating user interfaces, such as GUI forms for plan parameters.

 In this manual, the elements of a plan (Python function) header, docstring and the parameters of the optional ``parameter_annotation_decorator`` that are used